eonist/eonist.github.io/_posts/2019-04-23-Compression-resistance-priority-autolayout.md

 ```

 ### Intrinsic Content Size
 - Pretty self-explanatory, but views with variable content are aware of how big their content is and describe their content's size through this property.
-Some obvious examples of views that have intrinsic content sizes are UIImageViews, UILabels, UIButtons.
+Some obvious examples of views that have intrinsic content sizes are `UIImageViews`, `UILabels`, `UIButtons`.

 ```swift
 let horizontalHugging = view.widthAnchor.constraint(lessThanOrEqualToConstant: view.intrinsicContentSize.width)
 horizontalHugging.priority = view.contentHuggingPriority(for: .horizontal)